Democracy | Malian | Citizen | Ballot

 societies in which there exists a certain set of

-institutions and procedures which are perceived as
+institutions and procedures which Democratic

 leading to such democracy.
 First and foremost among